 From the outset, the success of the Paris Saint-Germain Training Center project was intrinsically linked to the Club’s dialogue with the local authorities and inhabitants.
-Constructive discussion and collective efforts were undertaken with the local authorities as soon as the site was chosen.
+Constructive discussion was undertaken with the local authorities as soon as the site was chosen.
 In 2017, a first consultation phase led to many discussions with the local community.
 This dialogue helped to refine the project, forge strong partnerships and create synergies to benefit the local area and its inhabitants.
 Now in the building phase, the Club wanted to keep this dialogue going in order to prevent and limit any negative impact the building work might have on the local community.

 Consulting and involving the local community

 The dialogue is ongoing with the local inhabitants and local authorities.
 Created in 2019, the Neighbourhood Committee includes twenty local inhabitants who regularly meet up to monitor the project and the building work.
 In terms of partners, representatives from the Campus, Poissy city council, the Grand Paris Seine & Oise urban community, and the Yvelines departmental council meet up periodically to discuss how the project and building work are progressing.